Damian Cudlin

 Damian Shane Cudlin (born 19 October 1982) is an Australian professional motorcycle racer.
 He runs in endurance and national Superbike championships, as well as World Championships.

-He competed in the Endurance FIM World Championship from 2002 to 2018 and finished 2nd in the world championship on three occasions: 2011, 2012 and 2014.
-He was a 4th rider in the SERT (Suzuki Endurance Racing Team) who won the Endurance World Championship in 2015.
-After winning the 2010 IDM Supersport Championship, he made his grand prix debut at the German Grand Prix in 2010 where he finished 7th.
+Cudlin competed in the FIM Endurance World Championship from 2002 to 2018 and finished second in the world championship on three occasions: 2011, 2012 and 2014.
+He was a fourth rider in the SERT (Suzuki Endurance Racing Team) who won the Endurance World Championship in 2015.
+After winning the 2010 IDM Supersport Championship, he made his grand prix debut at the German Grand Prix in 2010 where he finished seventh.
 He was drafted into MotoGP in 2011 and raced sporadically for various teams until 2015.
 He has also previously competed in the IDM Superbike Championship, World Supersport Championship, the Australian Formula Xtreme Championship, the Australian Superbike Championship and the AMA Superbike Championship.